alexirpan/alexirpan.github.io/_posts/2018-03-29-magic-arena.markdown

 A Sealed league is a Sealed tournament that runs over several weeks.
 Every 1-2 weeks, players add an extra booster pack to their card pool.

-Arena is essentially in a similar state, thanks to the slow unlock rate.
+Arena is working in almost exactly the same way, thanks to the slow unlock rate.
 And therein lies the problem.
 Most people have terrible decks, because it's currently very difficult to build good ones, even if you spend a lot of time playing the game.